pm2-hive/pm2-hive.github.io/docs/features/monitoring.md

 ## Memory threshold

 PM2 allows to reload (auto fallback to restart) an application based on a memory limit.
-Please note that the PM2 internal worker, checking memory and related, start every 30 seconds, so you may wait a bit before your process get restarted automatically on memory threshold.
+Please note that the PM2 internal worker (which checks memory and related), starts every 30 seconds, so you may have to wait a bit before your process gets restarted automatically after reaching the memory threshold.

 ### CLI